 This examination is considered to be on par with B.E. / B.Tech. when contemplated as an eligibility qualification to write competitive examinations like the Civil Services, Indian Engineering Services, GATE, etc., and for placement in government, the public and private sectors.

 For appearing AMIE examinations, one should get membership with Institution of Engineers.
 In order to get membership you should apply in the prescribed application form.
-Application form for membership registration can be had directly from any of the local centers of Institution of Engineers at a cost of 100/-.
+A AMIE Aspirant can Download Application Form From official Website of IEI (www.ieindia.org)

 Diploma holders should apply for senior Technician Membership, and +2 (or equivalent) holders should apply for Technician membership.